 Home sale contingencies help homeowners avoid the burden of paying for (and owning) two houses at one time.
 They also help simplify the buyer's financial obligations, which can improve their chances of getting approved for a new mortgage.

 There are two specific types of home sale contingencies: a sale and settlement contingency and a settlement contingency.

 This type of home sale contingency is used if the buyer hasn't accepted an offer on their current home yet.
 Sellers tend to be more reluctant to accept this riskier contingency since the potential buyer is only in the beginning stages of selling their own home.

-Tip: Before accepting a sale and settlement contingency, the seller's real estate agent may reach out to the buyer's agent to review their listing and determine how long it may take to sell the buyer's home.
+Before accepting a sale and settlement contingency, the seller's real estate agent may reach out to the buyer's agent to review their listing and determine how long it may take to sell the buyer's home.

-This type of home sale contingency is used if the buyer has already accepted an offer on their property, and they're on their way to closing/settlement.
+This type of home sale contingency is used if the buyer has already accepted an offer on their property, and they're on their way to closing.
 Since the buyer is already in the process of completing their own home sale, there may be less risk associated with this contingency.
 As a result, a settlement contingency is more likely to be accepted by the seller, even if requires them to stop marketing the property as they wait for their buyer to finalize the sale of their current home.

-For buyers, home sale contingencies present a sort of dilemma.
+Therefore, for buyers, home sale contingencies present a sort of dilemma.
 They do help buyers ensure that their investment in their potential new home is safe and secure.
 However, a home sale contingency could make their offer less competitive because of all the strings attached.
 Not to mention, the buyer will not be refunded for things like the home inspection and appraisal if they can't sell their home in time.

 So is it possible for buyers and sellers to avoid home sale contingencies with no downside?
 If you work with Orchard, you can get many of the benefits of a non-contingent contract.
 For homeowners looking to buy their next home, we help you buy your home before you sell, no strings attached.
 With this certainty, you can make a competitive offer on your new home without a home sale contingency.